wojciech-malinowski/interactive_augmentations/README.md

 # interactive_augmentations
-A project created to test Albumentations' augmentations in a Jupyter Notebook.
+A project created to test Albumentations' augmentations in Jupyter Notebook.